rolling-scopes-school/tasks/stage2/modules/restful-api/README.md

 ## Module Overview 📚

 This module aims to equip students with an understanding of the fundamental principles of REST API and introduces them to using json server for creating mock RESTful services.
-By the end of this module, students should be proficient in understanding and implementing basic RESTful services in their applications.
+By the end of this module, students should be proficient in understanding basic RESTful services.

 ## Learning Objectives 🎯